-As you drive through the massive gates of Applegate Inn, the beauty and elegance of the inn, and the manicured lawns and gardens, strike you.
-The interior of the inn is even more impressive.
+As you drive through the massive gates of Applegate Inn, the beauty and elegance of our B&B inn, and the manicured lawns and gardens, strike you.
+The interior of our Berkshires inn is even more impressive.
 Our relaxed atmosphere is created by the careful selection of paint colors and wallpaper, well-appointed antiques, comfortable furnishings, fresh flowers and tasteful art selections.

 After breakfast, enjoy the natural beauty of the Berkshires by stepping outside.
 Walk along well maintained paths to enjoy the inn’s rose gardens, perennial flowerbeds, fruit orchards and vegetable garden, or sink into one of the large hammocks to catch a glimpse of Gloria’s Secret Garden.
 The shade garden beckons you to explore the variety of plants that are carefully appointed to create an outdoor oasis.
 A stone bench is the perfect place to read a book or reflect on your visit to the inn.
 As the seasons change, so do the wonderful views provided at our estate.

 Len and Gloria have been married for 50 years.
 They moved to the Berkshires in 1999 from New York City where they had lived all their lives.
 In New York they lived in four of the five boroughs through the years.
 They were born and brought up in Brooklyn, moving to Queens when they married in 1966.
 In 1970 they bought their home on a hilltop in Staten Island overlooking Silver Lake and New Jersey.
 In 1970, their son, Mark was born and in 1972 their daughter Lisa completed the family.
 Gloria and Len lived in the same house in Staten Island for 28 years, raising their children there as they pursued their careers.